 An Electronic Travel Certificate has been issued to Ian Snyder (Mileage Plus XXXXXXXX) valid towards the purchase of one electronic airline ticket, where eligible, on United up to $125.00.

 That is way more than I anticipated!
 This was (ironically) the first time I had not detailed any sort of compensation (since I didn’t really think much was warranted), but I still wanted to let United know how I felt about the issues experienced on the trip.
+Complaining to the airline really paid off in this case.

 Tips for Complaining to Airlines